Set Up and Customize RentPress Templates

 If you have set a featured image on the /search/ page, you can use the Featured Image Banner option to show the image at the top of the page and the Featured Image Text field to add text to overlay on the featured image.

 Placeholder Property Image will be used as the “hero image” on the Property Listing pages.
 This image will also be used as the thumbnail for the property around the site including on the Properties Grid search page, [property_grid] shortcode, and more.
-This image is generally not included in any data import source, so it is recommended to set featured images for your properties.
-Hero images will generally be displayed at a maximum height of 600px and we recommend no wider than 1920px.
+A property image is generally not included in any data import source, so it is recommended to set featured images for your properties.
+Hero images will generally be displayed at a maximum height of 600px and we recommend no wider than 1920px for best website performance.
 Learn more about adding content to properties.

 Placeholder Floor Plan Image will be used as the thumbnail image representing any floor plans without images set.
 We recommend images with a square 1:1 aspect ratio, and no larger than 500x500px.
 Learn more about adding content to floor plans.